-Trenching for installation of High Density Polyurethane (HDPE) sewer main by open trench method
+Trenching for installation of High Density Polyethylene (HDPE) sewer main by open trench method

 The project will fund the design and construction of high priority main and lateral replacement work, which reduces inflow of rainfall and groundwater into the collection system.
-The project replaces 21,889 linear feet (which represents 1.5% of the City's Wastewater Collection System) for various streets in the City, including large sections in the Charleston Meadows and Leland Manor/Garland neighborhoods.
+The project replaces 8,155 linear feet (which represents 0.6% of the City's Wastewater Collection System) for various streets in the City, including sections in the Charleston Meadows and Leland Manor/Garland neighborhoods, as well as near the Junior Museum and Zoo (JMZ).
 The project will be comprised of laterals identified in video inspection work or through maintenance records as deficient and in need of replacement.
 Priority will be given to areas identified by Public Works as targeted work zones ensuring infrastructure coordination among different City departments.